danoneata/humans/README.md

 But if multiple speakers are present in the training dataset will we need to encode the speaker identity (in order to account for mouth shape variability)?
 Or is this information (the speaker identity) already present in the input audio stream?
 To explicitly circumvent the speaker variability, I would be very tempted to use a single-person dataset (_e.g._, Obama for which there are many video recording available).
+Although, on a second thought, this approach has the disadvantage of being specific to a single type of voice.

 **Intermediate phonetic representation.**
 The model goes between two aligned signals: from audio to lips.